Running a Teams Event

 - It eliminates the need for "selections" because the best performing players on the day will have their scores counted.

-When team scores (sum of Top 4 individual scores) are equal then a Tiebreak applies
+When Team scores (sum of Top 4 individual scores) are equal then a Tiebreak applies.

 The Tiebreak is a logarithmic system which gives weight to players closer to the top.
 Effectively if Team Scores are tied based on the Top 4 players, it will compare the Top 5 players to break the tie.
 If the 5th ranked players on each team have the same individual scores then it will compare the 6th best player, and so on down until the tie is broken.
+Practically this is happening in the backgroun using weighted values.

 This provides a small advantage to the larger team.
 If two teams have exactly the same performance, the larger team will always win, assuming that their additional player scores at least 0.5 points.